firmai/firmai.github.io/get-started/index.md

 5. [The core principles of recommender systems](part5.md)
 6. [And experimental image and voice technologies](part6.md)

-With the prerequisite knowledge of python and expecially the data science components of data science, these sections are easily explorable.
+This section is more easily explorable with some knowledge of Python; especially of its data science components.
 If you need any help with the models feel free to get in touch for a consultation.

+&nbsp;
 ### Binary Classification

-A lot of classification problems are binary in nature such as predicting whether the stock price will go up or down in the future, predicting gender and predicting whetehr a prospective client will buy your product.
+A lot of classification problems are binary in nature such as predicting whether the stock price will go up or down in the future, predicting gender and predicting wether a prospective client will buy your product.

+&nbsp;

 <ul class="nav nav-tabs">
 <li class="active"><a data-toggle="tab" href="#problem">Problem Sets</a></li>